MarvellousSoft/MarvInc/README.md

     ~ https://github.com/MarvellousSoft/MarvInc

 Found any bugs?
 Loved the game?
-Contact us at our [itch.io community](https://marvellous.itch.io/marvellous-inc/community), or send us and email at `marvellous.amoeba at gmail dot com`.
+Contact us at our [itch.io community](https://marvellous.itch.io/marvellous-inc/community), or send us and email at `marvellous.amoeba@gmail.com`.

 ## License and other boring stuff